alfa-main/Weather-Site/README.md

 - adaptive layout, looks good on mobile;
 - received data from https://openweathermap.org/;
 - made the switch between day-night, getting the sunrise and sunset data;
--IMPORTANT!!! // Anyone who has problems with the WEBPCSS plugin needs to install converter with the command - npm install webp-converter@2.2.3 --save-exact
+- IMPORTANT!!! // Anyone who has problems with the WEBPCSS plugin needs to install converter with the command - npm install webp-converter@2.2.3 --save-exact